apache/spark/docs/howto/operator.rst

 Arguments
 """""""""

-The following examples of OS environment variables show how you can build parameters passed to the operator and build default args to pass them to multiple tasks:
+The following examples of OS environment variables used to pass arguments to the operator:

 .. literalinclude:: ../../airflow/contrib/example_dags/example_gcp_compute_igm.py
     :language: python